 Once a year a simple residential street on Sydney’s North Shore becomes a major tourist attraction.
 People stand, sit or lie in the road, phones in hand – and all because the street is lined with the gorgeous purple trees that flower right now creating a fantastically picturesque tunnel that’s made for instagram.

-The purple trees are called Jacaranda and they flower just once a year between late October and during November and while there are Jacaranda trees, and places to photograph them, all over Sydney, one place has become the Instagram holy grail – the Jacaranda tree tunnel in McDougall Street, Kirribilli.
+The purple trees are called Jacaranda and they flower just once a year between late October and during November and while there are Jacaranda trees, and places to photograph them, all over Sydney, one place has become the Instagram holy grail and the best place to see Jacaranda in Sydney – it’s the Jacaranda tree tunnel in McDougall Street, Kirribilli.

 Here the flowery purple trees grow on both sides and as more flowers appear the branches from either side arc over the road to form what looks like a perfect purple tunnel.